 - Blend for 7 minutes.

-- Add vanilla extract, then blend for about 15 seconds.
+- Add the vanilla extract, and blend for about 15 seconds.

 - Store the syrup in a jar.